Bonnie Laiderman — CEO/Owner

 Howard Laiderman — Chief Financial Officer

 After the passing of Howard’s father, he ventured out on his own and started Ness Trading Company.
 With the help of his wife Bonnie and their two daughters, his new family operation quickly grew to one of the largest closeout and surplus specialists in the automotive parts and custom wheels industry.
 True to his background, the company soon became a family business with Bonnie and his daughters joining Howard in running the day-to-day operations.

 Since 2003, Howard has worked with Bonnie growing Veterans Home Care to become the largest company of its kind offering in-home care to our deserving veterans through the unique VetAssist Program.
 Howard has been an integral part of the organization’s effort to brand the VetAssist Program throughout the United States.
-Today, Veterans Home Care has grown to 10 offices working with veterans and their surviving spouses in over 40 states and has been recognized as an INC 5000 Fastest Growing Company for five consecutive years.
+Today, Veterans Home Care has grown to 10 offices working with veterans and their surviving spouses in over 44 states and has been recognized as an INC 5000 Fastest Growing Company six times.

 Donna Appel — Vice President, Sales and Marketing

-Donna has over 36 years of experience in Sales Training, as well as Sales and Marketing.
+Donna has more than 36 years of experience in sales training , as well as sales and marketing.
 She combines this wealth of business expertise with several years of experience focusing on the needs of older adults, caregivers and family members in need of home care assistance.
-Donna is a member of the Veterans Council of Broward County and is currently the chair of the Disability Resource Center of Broward County’s Senior Advisory Council and the Broward Health Hospital System Senior Advisory Council.
+Donna is a member of the Veterans Council of Broward County and is currently the chair of the Disability Resource Center of Broward County’s Senior Advisory Council and on the Broward Health Hospital System Senior Advisory Council.

 Ms. Appel mentors at risk teenagers through a program called Take Stock in Children.
 TSIC is an organization that funds college scholarships to at risk youth.
 Donna is part of a team for the Steppin Up Shoe Project that collects and distributes new shoes for Broward County children.
 Shoes donated to The Children’s Home Society, Child Net, Kids in Distress, The Anne Stork Center and several other organizations have benefited thousands of Broward County youth with a pair of new shoes.